gmu-dcxr/VRC2-System/README.md

 ```
 @article{yu2024colcon,
-      title={Col-Con: A Reconfigurable Virtual Reality Simulation Platform for Exploring Collaborative Behaviors in Construction},
+      title={Col-Con: A Configurable VR Platform for Exploring Collaborative Behaviors in Construction — Pipe Installation as a Case Study},
       author={Liuchuan Yu and Ching-Yu Cheng and William F Ranc and Joshua Dow and Michael Szilagyi and Haikun Huang and Sungsoo Ray Hong and Behzad Esmaeili and Lap-Fai Yu},
       year={2024},
       eprint={2410.23627},